easydatapy/easydata/docs/advanced.rst

 Model as item property
 ======================
-Item properties in a model can have instead of a parser object also a ``ItemModel`` object which will produce dictionary value.
+Item properties in a model can have an ``ItemModel`` object instead of a parser object.
+They can also have a object that will produce dictionary value.

-In example bellow we will reuse ``PricingCssBlockModel`` from previous section.
+In the example below we will reuse ``PricingCssBlockModel`` from the previous section.

 .. code-block:: python